gemuzkm/dkms_source_tree/README.md

 # Installing the Custom SnapAPI Module 1.0.7 on RHEL 6.10

-This guide provides step-by-step instructions for installing the custom SnapAPI module version 1.0.7 on Linux RHEL 6.10 (kernel 2.6.32).
+This guide provides step-by-step instructions for installing the custom SnapAPI module version 1.0.7 on Linux RHEL (Red Hat Enterprise Linux) 6.10 (kernel 2.6.32).

 ## Prerequisites